nocodb/nocodb/packages/noco-docs/content/en/engineering/playwright.md

 - Open `Summary` tab in the CI workflow in github actions.
 - Scroll down to `Artifacts` section.
 - Access reports which suffixed with the db type and shard number(corresponding to the CI workerflow name). i.e `playwright-report-mysql-2` is for `playwright-mysql-2` workflow.
-- Download it and run `npm install -D @playwright/test && npx playwright show-report ./` inside the downloaded folder.
+- Download it and run `pnpm install -D @playwright/test && npx playwright show-report ./` inside the downloaded folder.